sanginovs/WorldChat/README.md

 ## The structure of WorldChat

-WorldChat is a modular application with blueprints.
-In order to understand the concept of blueprints, please take a look at Flask documentation in the following [link](http://flask.pocoo.org/docs/0.12/blueprints/).
+WorldChat is a modular application that uses the concept of Flask blueprints.

 ### Why Blueprints?